Dust 514: Release

 Upon release the game received mixed reception from critics.
 It attained an average aggregate score of 59.10% on GameRankings and 59/100 on Metacritic, indicating mixed or average reviews.

 Criticisms were generally focused on the bugs and poor execution of the gameplay.
-IGN's Vince Ingenito stated that Dust 514's incredible depth and customization were eclipsed by its poor graphics and gameplay mechanics.
+IGNs Vince Ingenito stated that Dust 514s incredible depth and customization were eclipsed by its poor graphics and gameplay mechanics.
 Additionally, Ingenito criticized the way the game implemented the free-to-play business model, saying it took too long for players to get into the equipment that they wanted.
 He ultimately gave the game a score of 5.8/10, calling it mediocre.
-Destructoid's Chris Carter gave the game a rating of 6/10, calling it an ambitious and complex shooter that still needed "a ton of work".
+Destructoids Chris Carter gave the game a rating of 6/10, calling it an ambitious and complex shooter that still needed "a ton of work".
 Among the aspects that he criticized were the underwhelming graphics, the unoriginal game modes, and the tedious grind.
 Eurogamer reviewer Paul Dean wrote that Dust 514 has great potential but is "saddled with a very dull debut."
 Dean noted that despite having interesting factors, such as the metagame and social connection to Eve Online, the game itself was mediocre and contained many bugs.
 However Alex Locher of PlayStation Universe praised the unique nature of Dust 514, commending its technological accomplishments and meaningful player interaction.
 As Locher remarked, "Dust 514 isn't some superficial and meaningless military shooter; it's a pioneering endeavour of programming, technology and consumer communication that has already created something unlike you've ever seen in gaming".

 Despite having mixed critical reception, CEO of the publisher CCP Games Hilmar Veigar Pétursson said in March 2015 that the company is very satisfied with the sales of the game, saying that "Dust 514 is a profitable business of the company."